Knowledge Distillation with Deep Supervision

 \subsection{Weight Visualization}

-The adaptively learned weights for different samples on a certain layer are visualized in Figure~\ref{fig:vis}.
-Since only two shallow layers used in WRN-16-2 and the weight sum of different layers equals to 1, we can easily infer the weight distribution on the second layer given Figure~\ref{fig:vis}, i.e. flipping the figure with 180 degrees along the central axis.
+The adaptively learned weights for different samples on a certain layer are visualized in Fig.~\ref{fig:vis}.
+Since only two shallow layers used in ShuffleNetV2 and the weight sum of different layers equals to 1, we can easily infer the weight distribution on the second layer given Fig.~\ref{fig:vis}, i.e. flipping the figure with 180 degrees along the central axis.

 From the visualization results, we can observe that different weights are assigned to different samples, which hopefully help the student model training become better.